platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 The `opcache.preload` value is a file path relative to the [app root](../../create-apps/app-reference.md#root-directory).
 It may be any PHP script that calls `opcache_compile_file()`.

-The following example uses the `preload.php` file as preload script.
+The following example uses a `preload.php` file as the preload script.
 This script loads all `.php` files in the `vendor` directory (and subdirectories):

 ```php {location="preload.php"}